What better time than the start of a new financial year to review your financial calendar.

 By keeping your plan visible, in a prominent place that you will see regularly, you are reminded of what is ahead.

-This plays an important role with mindset.
+This plays an important role in your mindset.

 Instead of these future events being ‘out of sight, out of mind’, you are taking steps to be aware and plan…